-\textbf{Non-diffusion-based approaches.} In the earlier days of text-to-video generation, many works explored GAN-based approaches \cite{pan2017create,balaji2019conditional} and VAE-based approaches \cite{marwah2017attentive,mittal2017sync} or a combination of both \cite{li2018video} to perform the task.
-These works encoded text descriptions into embeddings with a text encoder (e.g., an RNN) and fed the embeddings to their decoder (which is usually an RNN).
-However, these approaches tend to focus on simpler settings, and generally only produce a short clip with low resolution (e.g., $64 \times 64$).
-Subsequently, with the rise of autoregressive Transformers, GODIVA \cite{wu2021godiva} leverages an image-based VQVAE with an autoregressive model for text-to-video generation, where a Transformer takes in text tokens and produces video frames autoregressively.
-This approach is extended in N\"UWA \cite{wu2022nuwa} with multi-task pre-training on both images and videos.
+\textit{Non-diffusion-based approaches.} In the earlier days of text-to-video generation, many works explored GAN-based approaches \cite{balaji2019conditional} and VAE-based approaches \cite{marwah2017attentive} or a combination of both \cite{li2018video} to perform the task.
+These works encoded text descriptions into embeddings with a text encoder (e.g., an RNN) and fed the embeddings to their decoder (which is usually an RNN) to generate videos.
+However, these approaches tend to focus on simpler settings, and generally only can produce a short clip with low resolution (e.g., $64 \times 64$).
+The limited video quality of these early explorations serve to highlight the sheer difficulty of text-to-video generation.
+Subsequently, with the rise of autoregressive Transformers, researchers explore them for more powerful autoregressive modeling.
+GODIVA \cite{wu2021godiva} leverages an image-based VQVAE with an autoregressive model for text-to-video generation, where a Transformer takes in text tokens and produces video frames autoregressively.
+This approach is extended in N\"UWA \cite{wu2022nuwa} with multi-task pre-training on both images and videos, enabling better performance through an increased dataset size.
 N\"UWA-Infinity \cite{liang2022nuwa} further improves the autoregressive generation process by a patch-by-patch generation approach, which improves the synthesis ability on long-duration videos.
 CogVideo \cite{hong2023cogvideo} adds temporal attention modules to a frozen CogView 2 \cite{ding2022cogview2} (which is an autoregressive text-to-image Transformer model) to perform text-to-video generation, which significantly reduces the training cost by inheriting knowledge from the pre-trained text-to-image model.